lo97410/ocdevwp-projet6-planty/planty/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.9.1.6 =
+- Fixed: The Dropdown field placeholder was disabled on the Divi Builder preview screen.
+- Fixed: When sending a form with an incorrect nonce field, no error was displayed.
+- Fixed: An extra field was displayed when a form was embedded using a shortcode in the Footer.

+= 1.9.1.5 =
+- Fixed: PHP warnings appeared with WordPress widgets.

+= 1.9.1.4 =
+- Fixed: Multiple sending of weekly summary emails.

 = 1.9.1.3 =
 - Fixed: HTML tags didn't work in an agreement text of the GDPR field when a field's label was hidden.